 The total number of smart home devices that can be controlled using Alexa has shown tremendous growth since 2017.
-This just reflects how smart homes are becoming more and more of a common home planning and consumer demand.
+This reflects how smart homes are becoming more and more common in home planning and consumer demand.

 Eyewear within smart homes

-With Amazon Alexa and the use of smart speakers in the home, the use of smart glasses is now a new development on the market.
-In alignment with Amazon’s smart speaker and the impact it has on the home, their Amazon Echo Glasses Frames are another tool that Amazon has available in order for consumers to control their smart devices.
+With Amazon Alexa and the use of smart speakers in the home, smart glasses are now a new development on the market.
+In alignment with Amazon’s smart speaker and its impact on the home, their Amazon Echo Glasses Frames are another tool that Amazon has available for consumers to control their smart devices.

-Engadget did a comprehensive review on these particular smart glasses and found that the mobility of them ensured that a user didn’t have to be in proximity of the speaker to make commands.
-This feature not only increases the potential movement within the home but allows the user to be more mobile and remote.
+Engadget did a comprehensive review of these particular smart glasses and found that their mobility ensured that a user didn’t have to be in proximity of the speaker to make commands.
+This feature increases the potential movement within the home and allows the user to be more mobile and remote.